The Complete Guide to Understanding Email Spam: Types and Risks

 What is email spam?

-Email spam can take many forms, including phishing scams, malware-containing emails, and unsolicited advertisements for products or services.
+Email spam includes various forms of malicious emails like phishing scams and malware, as well as unsolicited advertisements for products or services.

 Types of email spam